Thailand: Island Hopping in the Southern Andaman Sea

 How do I get from island to island?

-During the peak tourist season, the best way to get from island to island is by speedboats, which usually transport only tourists.
-For less developed islands such as Ko Siboya, you simply travel like the locals with longtail boats or slightly larger boats, which transport pretty much everything you need on the island.
-This is much cheaper and also a little more exciting!
+In the main tourist season, the best way to get from island to island is by speedboat, which generally only transport tourists.
+For less developed islands, such as Ko Siboya, you simply travel like the locals on longtail boats or slightly larger boats, which transport pretty much everything you need on the island.
+It’s much cheaper and also a little more exciting!

-You can book tickets for the speedboats in advance on 12go.asia*(then I’m glad you support this blog with your booking!), but also on the spot as needed.
+You can book tickets for the speedboats in advance on 12go.asia*(in which case I am delighted that you are supporting this blog with your booking!
 Most accommodations also sell tickets for ferries, speedboats, buses and intercity transfers.
 Also, on islands with a bit of tourist infrastructure like Koh Jum or Koh Mook, you can find small travel agencies where you can book everything.

 Which boat providers are safe?

 Popular boat companies in the southern Andaman Sea are Bundhaya, Satun Pakbara, Phuketferry or Tigerlinetravel.
-Many ticket sellers do not work with Tigerlinetravel, because this provider has a very bad reputation for punctuality, but I could not notice any significant difference on my trip.
-Everyone was a little unpunctual at times, whether due to the weather or unplanned stops along the way.
+Many ticket sellers don’t work with Tigerlinetravel because this provider probably has a very bad reputation when it comes to punctuality, but I didn’t notice any significant difference on my trip.
+Everyone was a bit unpunctual at times, whether due to the weather or unplanned stops along the way.

 In any case, everyone is well organized, even if it looks like chaos at first.
-Transferring to other boats always goes smoothly; Koh Lanta often serves as a sort of hub, and from some small islands you first have to take a longtail boat to the speedboat and then transfer somewhat adventurously on the water.
+Transferring to other boats always goes smoothly; Koh Lanta often serves as a kind of hub, and from some small islands you first have to take a longtail boat to the speedboat and then transfer somewhat adventurously on the water.
 Luggage is always loaded by the crew (as is so often the case when traveling in Southeast Asia, backpacks are much more practical here) and unloaded again when disembarking.
-For my camera equipment I had an additional small suitcase with me, which was always treated with special care when I let them know – really great.
+I also had a small suitcase with me for my camera equipment, which was always handled with special care when I let them know – really great.

 Speedboats are fast when island hopping in Thailand, but not always comfortable.

 However, it is better not to insist on German safety standards.
-The speedboats are filled to capacity in the high season.
-Once I bought my ticket online, so I didn’t have a paper ticket to exchange at the pier for the obligatory sticker with my destination on it.
-So no one really checked, and every time questions came up, I pointed out that I bought my ticket online and then everything was okay.
-However, I still had the impression that I somehow stowed away with the online ticket, because the speedboat was hopelessly crowded and other passengers and I had to stand partly on the narrow boat.
+The speedboats are booked to the last seat in high season.
+Once I bought my ticket online and therefore didn’t have a paper ticket that I could exchange for the obligatory sticker with my destination on it at the pier.
+Nobody really checked this, and every time questions arose, I pointed out that I had bought my ticket online.
+Then everything was okay.
+I still had the impression that I was somehow a stowaway with the online ticket, as the speedboat was hopelessly overcrowded and other passengers and I had to stand on the narrow boat.

 How to best survive the speedboat ride

-Unfortunately, island hopping in Thailand is often imagined to be more romantic than it really is.
-The speedboats take you relatively fast from one small island to another, but the rides are not pleasant.
+Unfortunately, people often imagine island hopping in Thailand to be more romantic than it really is.
+The speedboats take you from one small island to another relatively quickly, but the trips are not pleasant.
 On the one hand, you sit so low that you have nothing of the beautiful panorama outside with the many small islands and karst rocks jutting out of the water, and on the other hand, the volume of the engines is deafening.
 And the stench of diesel doesn’t make it any better.
-In somewhat rougher seas, it can also rock from time to time.
+If the sea is a little rougher, it can sometimes rock.

-So if you get seasick quickly, better take some travel tablets and for the really bad case also a spit bag (there is nowhere on board).
-Don’t drive with a hangover or an empty or too full stomach.
+So if you get seasick quickly, it’s better to pack a few travel pills and a spit bag for the worst-case scenario (not available anywhere on board).
+Don’t travel with a hangover, an empty stomach or one that is too full.
 I don’t get seasick quite as quickly, thankfully, but I’m pretty sensitive to noise when it comes to engines, and was more than once grateful for my earplugs, which were always floating around somewhere in my purse.
-It’s also helpful to have music on your ears, so make sure you have headphones and a charged cell phone (mobile network is unbelievably available even on the water, the network coverage in Thailand is simply a dream.
-I recommend you to get a SIM card for your stay in Thailand anyway).
+It is also helpful to have music in your ears, so don’t forget headphones and a charged cell phone (incredibly, there is also a mobile network on the water, the network coverage in Thailand is simply a dream.
+I recommend you get a SIM card for your stay in Thailand anyway).

 Alternative: charter longtail boat

 An alternative may be to charter a smaller longtail boat yourself.
-With a larger group or family, this can be worthwhile, especially since you can then decide for yourself when you want to go.
-Maybe you’ll find some other travelers who want to go!
-Just talk to the people at your accommodation or ask at the pier or travel agencies.
-By the way, you can also charter longtail boats for local excursions, e.g. to beautiful places for snorkeling.
-In busy places, this can be an advantage if you want to avoid larger outing groups!
+This can be worthwhile for a larger group or family, especially as you can then decide for yourself when you want to travel.
+You might even find other travelers who want to join you!
+Just talk to the people at your accommodation or ask at the pier or in travel agencies.
+You can also charter longtail boats for local excursions, e.g. to beautiful snorkeling spots.
+In busy places, this can be an advantage if you want to avoid larger excursion groups!

 Longtail boats you can also charter completely